ballerina-platform/ballerina-dev-website/lang-ref/part5.md

 ## Default Values for Function Parameters

 Ballerina allows the setting of default values for function parameters.
-You can use literal values or even expressions as default values to parameters..
+You can use literal values or even expressions as default values to parameters.
 Additionally, the default value expressions can use the values of preceding parameters.

 ```
 function substring(